Are you giving your Children the kind of love and affection they need for happiness in life?

 Love directly affects your child’s wellbeing and makes them physically more healthy.

 Good mental health allows children to learn new skills and think more clearly.

 Words of encouragement and love help develop confidence and self-esteem.

 It is imperative that we do not allow our children to receive love only when they have achieved something.

 - This teaches them that they need to be constantly proving themselves to you in order to receive that love and affection.

 - Help your child grow confidence by expecting them to make mistakes and accepting those mistakes with understanding and love.

-During the younger years, it is a lot easier to show those affections to your children.
+It is a lot easier to show affection to your children.
 Showing love and affection with your teenager can be a little more challenging, but that shouldn’t stop you from sneaking in hugs and kisses with them too.

 A Mothers Affection Towards Their Child Matters